 Skip to main content

-Record the repayment of money owed to the lender for a general loan in the SMB's accounting platform
+Record the repayment of money owed to the lender for a loan in the SMB's accounting software

-To reflect that programmatically, perform these steps every time a repayment is made:
+To reflect loan repayments programmatically, perform these steps every time a repayment is made:

 1. Create a transfer from the borrower's bank account to the lender's for each repayment.